History :

 up the Boca Chica beach and upriver.

-1828 On June 6, a survey of Padre Island was completed by Domingo de la
+- 1828 On June 6, a survey of Padre Island was

 Fuente by order of governor of Tamaulipas, Vital Fernandez